Biden vows to evacuate all Americans -- and Afghan helpers

 ———

-Associated Press reporters Josh Boak, Lolita C. Baldor and Kevin Freking contributed from Washington, James LaPorta from Boca Raton, Florida.
+James LaPorta reported by Boca Raton, Florida.
+Associated Press reporters Zeke Miller, Josh Boak, Lolita C. Baldor and Kevin Freking contributed from Washington.